Skip to main content

 You can set up different statuses for your vehicles according to what is going on with each vehicle.

-You can maintain vehicle statuses by going to Vehicles section in the Dashboard and choosing the required status from the drop-down list on the right:
+You can maintain vehicle statuses by going to the Vehicles section in the Dashboard and choosing the required status from the drop-down list on the right:

 Below you will find a detailed explanation for each status: